 - There is no one right way to do it.
 While there are some guidelines, every company has its own story when it comes to values.

 - It’s not just about coming up with your values.
 It’s about living them.

-For now I’ll focus on the first point and explain what was helpful to us as we defined our core values during a company retreat in 2014, and established new values in 2020.
+For now let’s focus on the first point and explain what was helpful to us as we defined our original set of core values during a company retreat in 2014, and established new values in 2020.